 Your training will also include the following complimentary resources which will be sent to you by mail.
 Please note, the following inclusions are complementary and are non-deductible from the cost of the training.
 If you already have one of the below books, please advise us via email so that we can organise an alternative book/s to be mailed out to you.

 - Advanced Communication Skills workbook by Luan Williams

 - Interview Techniques Textbook by NIE

-- Medical school Interviews Textbook by ISC MED
+- How To Prepare for Medical School Interviews Textbook by Philip McElnay

 Sessions are jam-packed with information, industry secrets, personal analysis, mock interview practice, re-enactments, psychometric training, and personalised self-development activities – and the ratios of these parts are decided on a per-client basis, depending on the student’s strengths and weaknesses.